nikscave/meshbot-push/README.md

 ![Meshbot](./img/meshbot.png)

-MeshBot is an OpenSource Python program designed to run on computers with a connected Meshtastic device, allowing users to send and receive messages efficiently over a mesh network.
+MeshBot is an OpenSource Python program designed to run on computers with a connected Meshtastic device, allowing users to send and receive messages efficiently over a mesh network.\

-Youtube of amends made for this version will be soon uploaded and URL shared here
+Youtube video of amends made for this version will be soon uploaded and URL shared here.

 ## Features